-- providing an API to services with a larger audience, so their users may order a cup of coffee in the most efficient and convenient manner; - abstracting access to coffee machines' "hardware" and developing generalized software methods to select a beverage kind and some location to make an order.
+- providing an API to services with a larger audience so that their users may order a cup of coffee in the most efficient and convenient manner - abstracting access to coffee machines' "hardware" and developing generalized software methods to select a beverage kind and a location to make an order.

-Chapter 9.
+Chapter 11.
 Separating Abstraction Levels

-"Separate abstraction levels in your code" is possibly the most general advice to software developers.
-However, we don't think it would be a grave exaggeration to say that abstraction level separation is also the most difficult task for API developers.
+"Separate abstraction levels in your code" is possibly the most general advice for software developers.
+However, we don't think it would be a grave exaggeration to say that separating abstraction levels is also the most challenging task for API developers.

-Before proceeding to the theory, we should formulate clearly why abstraction levels are so important, and what goals we're trying to achieve by separating them.
+Before proceeding to the theory, we should clearly formulate why abstraction levels are so important, and what goals we're trying to achieve by separating them.

-Let us remember that software product is a medium connecting two outstanding contexts, thus transforming terms and operations belonging to one subject area into another area's concepts.
+Let us remember that a software product is a medium that connects two distinct contexts, thus transforming terms and operations belonging to one subject area into concepts from another area.
 The more these areas differ, the more interim connecting links we have to introduce.

-Back to our coffee example.
-What entity abstraction levels do we see?
+Returning to our coffee example, what entity abstraction levels do we see?

-- 1. We're preparing an order via the API: one (or more) cups of coffee, and receive payments for this. - 2.
-Each cup of coffee is prepared according to some recipe, which implies the presence of different ingredients and sequences of preparation steps. - 3.
-Each beverage is being prepared on some physical coffee machine, occupying some position in space.
+- 1. We're preparing an order via the API one (or more) cups of coffee and receiving payments for this. - 2.
+Each cup of coffee is prepared according to some recipe implying the presence of various ingredients and sequences of preparation steps. - 3.
+Each beverage is prepared on a physical coffee machine, occupying some position in space.

-Every level presents a developer-facing "facet" in our API.
-While elaborating on the hierarchy of abstractions, we are first of all trying to reduce the interconnectivity of different entities.
-That would help us to reach several goals.
+Each level presents a developer-facing "facet" in our API.
+While elaborating on the hierarchy of abstractions, we are primarily trying to reduce the interconnectivity of different entities.
+This would help us to achieve several goals:

 - 1. Simplifying developers' work and the learning curve.
-At each moment of time, a developer is operating only those entities which are necessary for the task they're solving right now.
-And conversely, badly designed isolation leads to the situation when developers have to keep in mind lots of concepts mostly unrelated to the task being solved. - 2.
+At each moment, a developer is operating only those entities that are necessary for the task they're solving right now.
+Conversely, poorly designed isolation leads to situations where developers have to keep in mind a lot of concepts mostly unrelated to the task being solved. - 2.
 Preserving backward compatibility.
 Properly separated abstraction levels allow for adding new functionality while keeping interfaces intact. - 3.
 Maintaining interoperability.
 Properly isolated low-level abstractions help us to adapt the API to different platforms and technologies without changing high-level entities.

-Let's say we have the following interface:
+Let's assume we have the following interface:

 '''

-// Returns lungo recipe
+// Returns the lungo recipe

 GET /v1/recipes/lungo

 '''

 '''

 // Posts an order to make a lungo

-// using specified coffee-machine,
+// using the specified coffee-machine,

 // and returns an order identifier

 POST /v1/orders

 {

 "coffee_machine_id",

 "recipe": "lungo"

 }

 '''

 '''

-// Returns order state
+// Returns the order

 GET /v1/orders/{id}

 '''

-Let's consider the question: how exactly developers should determine whether the order is ready or not?
+Let's consider a question: how exactly should developers determine whether the order is ready or not?
 Let's say we do the following:

-- add a reference beverage volume to the lungo recipe; - add the currently prepared volume of beverage to the order state.
+- add a reference beverage volume to the lungo recipe; - add the currently prepared volume of the beverage to the order state.